ryandobson/osf.thesis/README.md

 Clean the Data
  reorganize the data frame
- eliminate any unecessary variables remove any participants that are not needed write the new data frame to a csv
+ eliminate any unnecessary variables remove any participants that are not needed write the new data frame to a csv

 Prepare the Data for Analysis
- create composite variables
- run alpha re liabilities
  restructure different variables
- turn necessary things into factors
+ turn necessary things into factors (create document and source it in before analyses) create composite variables run alpha re liabilities

 Initial Graphs/Tables
   create box plots for necessary variables